 - Ask local friends/family to help source borrowed gear from friends during your stay or,

 - Search for a local rental company that will loan items for a low daily or weekly rate, Babyquip is one great option.

 If you are location hoping or traveling for a long distance we tend to prioritize the gear we need and bring it with us.
 For our babies under a year having a safe sleep solution is non-negotiable.
-We love the Lotus Guava, it can be worn as a backpack, folds up quick and easy and works from hotel to beach to campsite, etc. Airlines will not charge you extra to check a portable crib but it is also small enough to be considered a carry-on on most flights.
+We love the Lotus Guava, which can be worn as a backpack, folds up quickly and easy, and works from hotel to beach to campsite, etc. Airlines will not charge extra to check a portable crib but it is also small enough to be considered a carry-on on most flights.
 None of our kids sat still long enough in a high chair for us to find it essential travel gear.
 A parent lap works great for mealtimes while traveling.